-In identifying, evaluating and selecting a target business for our initial business combination, we have encountered intense competition from other entities having a business objective similar to ours, including other blank check companies, private equity groups and leveraged buyout funds, public companies and operating businesses seeking strategic business combinations, including affiliates of the sponsor.
+In identifying, evaluating and selecting a target business for our initial business combination, we have encountered, and if the XBP Europe Business Combination is not consummated, we may encounter intense competition from other entities having a business objective similar to ours, including other blank check companies, private equity groups and leveraged buyout funds, public companies and operating businesses seeking strategic business combinations, including affiliates of the sponsor.
 Many of these entities are well established and have extensive experience identifying and effecting business combinations directly or through affiliates.
 Moreover, many of these competitors possess greater financial, technical, human and other resources than we do.
 Our ability to acquire larger target businesses will be limited by our available financial resources.
 This inherent limitation gives others an advantage in pursuing the initial business combination of a target business.
 Furthermore, our obligation to pay cash in connection with our public stockholders who exercise their redemption rights may reduce the resources available to us for our initial business combination and our outstanding warrants, and the future dilution they potentially represent, may not be viewed favorably by certain target businesses.
-Either of these factors may place us at a competitive disadvantage in successfully negotiating an initial business combination.
+Either of these factors may place us at a competitive disadvantage in successfully negotiating an initial business combination if the XBP Europe Business Combination is not consummated.